jatupan1989/boomjum1989/User-interface.md

 A quick overview of the matrix:
 - The matrix is made of cells.
-- A greenish cell (pale or dark) represent a request to allow.
+- A greenish cell (pale or dark) represents a request to allow.
-- A reddish cell (pale or dark) represent a request to block.
+- A reddish cell (pale or dark) represents a request to block.
 - The top row lets you control the types of request which are to be allowed/denied.
 - The left-most column lets you control the hostnames which are to be allowed/denied.